simomarsili/ndd/README.rst

 **unreleased**
-   *entropy* function: the *alpha* and *plugin* arguments have been replaced by an optional *estimator* argument that select a specific estimator algorithm.
-   Check the new docsrings and ndd.entropy_estimators for the available estimators.
+   *entropy* function: the *alpha* and *plugin* arguments have been replaced by an optional *estimator* argument that selects the entropy estimator algorithm.
+Check the new docstrings and ndd.entropy_estimators for the available estimators.
 **v1.5**
     For methods/functions working on data matrices:
     the default input is a **n-by-p** 2D array (n samples from p discrete